Did you know that rejection actually hurts, as in physical pain?

 With that in mind, here are some tips to help you formulate the perfect response:

-In any case, expressing your gratitude should make the other person more inclined to provide their assistance in the future.
+In any case, expressing your gratitude should make the recipient more likely to help you (and others) in the future.

-Ultimately, becoming someone who is willing to assist others and who knows how to ask for help politely in a message or an email is bound to rub off on other people at work.
+The great thing about understanding how to ask for help politely in a message or an email is that it’s bound to rub off on other people at work.

-However, if you want to take an even more active role in fostering a positive work environment that encourages people to ask for help when they need it, here are some other steps you can take:
+However, if you want to take an even more active role in creating a positive work environment that encourages people to ask for help when they need it, here are some additional steps you can take:

-- Identify the barriers to asking for help — First, you should take a look at your organizational communication and identify the obstacles to asking for help.
+- Identify the barriers to asking for help — Look at your organizational communication and identify the obstacles to asking for help.
 Are those who seek help viewed as incapable or weak?
 Are leaders giving the impression that they never need any help?
 Is there a lack of trust among the team members?
-Once you identify the barriers, you’ll be able to deal with them.
+Once you identify the barriers, you can deal with them.

 - Reinforce your strengths — Understand which actions encourage your coworkers to ask for help, strengthen them, and apply them to all departments.

-- Model asking for help — When employees see that their leaders don’t refrain from asking for advice or help, they are more likely to follow their lead.
-Namely, leaders should not be afraid to show they are not superhuman and that they also require assistance from others.
+- Model asking for help — When employees see that their leaders don’t refrain from asking for advice or assistance, they are more likely to follow their lead.

-Now that we’ve given you some concrete advice, we should provide you with some useful phrases to help you become a better communicator in situations when you need to request assistance — so let’s see what these phrases are.
+Now that we’ve covered actionable steps, let’s list some useful phrases to help you become a better communicator when you need help at work.

-How to ask for help professionally: Phrases to use when you require assistance at work
+How to ask for help politely: Phrases to use when you need assistance at work

-In fact, there are many different ways to ask for help, depending on the level of formality you want to use and the urgency of your situation.
+There are many different ways to ask for help, depending on the formality you want to use and the urgency of your situation.

 For example, you might say: